 MESDA Furniture Seminar

 The MESDA Furniture Seminar continues to provide a forum at which the collector, curator, woodworker, and conservator come together to explore the subject of antique furniture through a variety of topics.
 Quaker connections from New England to Pennsylvania and down the Great Wagon Road into Virginia & North Carolina will be the focus of the 2017 seminar.
 Speakers include Dennis Carr, Museum of Fine Arts Boston, Alexandra Kirtley, Philadelphia Museum of Art, Lisa Minardi, Winterthur Museum, Nick Powers, Museum of the Shenandoah Valley, as well as June Lucas and Robert Leath, MESDA.
 Woodworking demonstrations by Ben Hobbs and Mary May will focus on the wide artistic interpretation seen in carving throughout the Quaker community of cabinetmakers from north to south.
-Online registration coming soon.
+Click here to register online.

-Additional information about the 2017 MESDA Furniture Seminar to be posted at www.mesda.org.
+Additional information about the 2017 MESDA Furniture Seminar can be found at MESDA.org.

 - May 6, 2017

 MESDA Design Seminar

 The MESDA Design Seminar will once again feature what’s chic in southern design.
 The ever-charming and stylish Tom Savage, Director of Museum Affairs at Winterthur Museum, Garden, & Library and author of The Charleston Interior, will moderate the program which features an exciting lineup of internationally-recognized figures in design.

 $125- Frank L. Horton Society members